Fermi Geometry of the Higgs Sector: Fermions and Fermi normal coordinates

 Alternative parameterizations like Riemann normal coordinates complicate the inference of geometric singularities from scattering amplitudes in two ways.
 At the first equality sign in \cref{eq:fermi_curv_in_amp}, they generate quadratic and higher-order terms from the application of \cref{eq:cov_deriv} due to curvature along $\mathcal{G}$.\footnote{These terms were assembled in \cite{Cohen:2021ucp} into HEFT form factors via a recursion relation.
 From the perspective of the current work, the recursion relation reflects the equivalence of Fermi partial and covariant derivatives as seen from another coordinate system.} At the second inclusion sign, there may also be additional higher-order contact terms in curvature that appear at six points and above.\footnote{The presence of such terms cannot be entirely avoided, evident from the third line of \cref{eq:A_pi4}.} There are hence more terms to tease apart within the scattering amplitude to extract the Taylor coefficients we need.
 While on-shell amplitudes are ultimately independent of field parameterization, Fermi normal coordinates represent a rewriting that makes the connection to field space geometry most transparent.

 The deduction of singularities from the infinite multiplicity limit is most conservative, and most impractical.
-In taking $N \rightarrow \infty$, several issues arise from using scattering amplitudes as a proxy to curvature: \begin{itemize} \item For one, this formal limit is strictly impossible to attain if the $\phi_{\bm{0}}$ state is massive. \item For most processes, there is a combinatorial number of propagator diagrams of the same order in momentum that compete with the Taylor coefficient we want to extract.
-The notable exception is the example above, whose sole leading piece is given by the contact term \cref{eq:A_ttpi} in Fermi normal coordinates. \item For all processes, there is also a combinatorial number of terms subleading in momentum that are in competition.
+In taking $N \rightarrow \infty$, several issues arise from using scattering amplitudes as a proxy to curvature: \begin{itemize} \item This formal limit is strictly impossible to attain if the $\phi_{\bm{0}}$ state is massive. \item There is a combinatorial number of propagator diagrams of the same order in momentum that compete with the Taylor coefficient we want to extract. \item There is also a combinatorial number of terms subleading in momentum that are in competition.
 The energy of the scattering process must be large enough to suppress them, and higher-derivative operators beyond those captured by the truncated Lagrangian \cref{eq:Lagrangian} may then become important. \end{itemize} A reduction to more realistic multiplicities is possible if we restrict our attention to pole-like singularities

 for some small $d$, which is nevertheless generic to EFTs arising from heavy states that are integrated out at tree level.\footnote{The expansion holds for arbitrary $d$ if we use generalized binomial coefficients.} The rigorous result